peterjc/thapbi-pict/docs/examples/microalgal_mock/presence_absence.rst

 .. image:: https://gist.githubusercontent.com/peterjc/3baeb3a648b8cdd7cfa970920eaf7f38/raw/4061bc7aafe7360e3c1b90ab82e92cffaaad02ff/V4.samples.onebp.svg?sanitize=true
    :alt: Excel screenshot from a cropped and sorted THAPBI PICT sample report

-Notice there are no unknowns - this example seems to behave perfectly, and at this threshold minority samples present at the 1:100 ratio are not found.
+Notice there are no unknowns in the mock community samples - this example seems to behave perfectly, and at this threshold minority samples present at the 1:100 ratio are not found.

 18S rRNA V8V9 marker
 --------------------